epsi-rns/AlumniBook-SF/README.md

 has been solved, just have a look at the source code.

-For developer who want to use AlumniBook for their alumni foundation, you can read separate document in README.iluni.md .
+For developer who want to use AlumniBook for their alumni foundation, you can read separate document in README.iluni.md.
-Have a look at demo site at [book.iluni.org](http://book.iluni.org).

 ## Goal